Introduction to Schizophrenia and Related Disorders

 Negative symptoms refer to a decrease in or lack of normal emotions and behaviors, such as having a flattened affect and lack of motivation.

-Cognitive dysfunction in these disorders affects mainly sustained attention and working memory.
+Cognitive dysfunction in these disorders affects attention, executive function, and memory.